SolaceLabs/cf-pubsubplus-deployment/README.md

 - A deployment of [Cloud Foundry MySQL](https://github.com/cloudfoundry/cf-mysql-deployment)
 - Java Offline BuildPacks
 - Stemcell
-- Solace Bosh releases
+- Solace BOSH releases

-### The Solace Bosh Release
+### The Solace BOSH Releases

-These Solace provided Bosh Releases can be obtained from Solace, or extracted from a Solace Pivotal Tile.
+These Solace provided BOSH Releases can be obtained from Solace, or extracted from a Solace Pivotal Tile.
 - solace-vmr
 - solace-messaging
 - docker-bosh

-Using the Solace Pivotal Tile you can extract the necessary Bosh releases that need to be used for this deployment.
+Using the Solace Pivotal Tile you can extract the necessary BOSH releases that need to be used for this deployment.

 * The Solace Pivotal Evaluation Tile is available for download from [PivNet](https://network.pivotal.io/products/solace-messaging/).
 * The Solace Pivotal Enterprise Tile is available by contacting Solace.